-The guidance aims to make existing levels of need clearer for professionals so they can identify if a child or family might need some help and support.
+The guidance provides a framework for professionals so they can identify if a child or family might need some help and support.
 Understanding when children and families might need support can ensure they are given the right support, in the right place, at the right time.

 Guidance for all professionals in working together with children and families to provide early help and targeted and specialist support.

 A short video created by Somerset County Council on how to use the Effective Support Guidance featuring Polly Matthews

 Early Help Assessment (EHA)

-The Early Help Assessment (EHA) is a simple, easy to use assessment, which captures all of a child/young person’s and family’s needs at the earliest opportunity, and with consent (without consent the Early Help Advice Hub will not be able to register the EHA).
+The Early Help Assessment (EHA) is a simple, easy to use assessment, which captures all of a child/young person’s and family’s needs at the earliest opportunity, and with consent.
 It is a shared tool which can be used by all agencies in Somerset who are delivering early help in a co-ordinated way, so that they understand and respond to the needs of children/young people.

 It is a tool for practitioners to identify the needs of children/young people and their families and make ‘request for services’ involvement where required, if services already involved are not able to meet the identified needs.